1997–98 Irish Cup

-The 1997–98 Irish Cup was the 118th edition of Northern Ireland's premier football knock-out cup competition.
+The 1997–98 Irish Cup was the 118th edition of the Irish Cup, Northern Ireland's premier football knock-out cup competition.
 It concluded on 2 May 1998 with the final.

 Glenavon were the defending champions after winning their 5th Irish Cup last season, with a 1–0 win over Cliftonville in the 1997 final.
 This season Glenavon reached the final again for the third year in a row, but were defeated 1–0 after extra time by Glentoran, who won the cup for the 17th time.
 This was a repeat of the 1995–96 final two years earlier that also ended 1–0 to the Glens.